• Skip to main content

 Reason #2 You Can Connect with Specialists Timely and Easily

-Having a family doctor means your problem will be detected early, and you don’t have to be worried about finding a specialist.
-Family doctors are likely to have a relationship with many specialists and can refer you to the one you can be comfortable with.
-Moreover, they can also help you set an appointment with your new doctor without wasting much time.
+Having a family medicine provider means your problem will be detected early, and you don’t have to be worried about finding a specialist.
+Family medicine providers are likely to have a relationship with many specialists and can refer you to the one you can be comfortable with.
+Moreover, they can also help you set an appointment with your new family medicine provider without wasting much time.

 Reason #3 You Can Get Better Health and Save Money at The Same Time

-A family doctor does so(reduce your healthcare spending)by keeping track of your health and preventing serious issues from developing, which could otherwise make you spend an extreme amount at the hospital or emergency room.
+A family medicine provider does so(reduce your healthcare spending)by keeping track of your health and preventing serious issues from developing, which could otherwise make you spend an extreme amount at the hospital or emergency room.

-Family Medicine Doctor Near Me in Wellington and Royal Palm Beach, Florida
+Family Medicine Provider Near Me in Wellington and Royal Palm Beach, Florida

 At Advanced Medical Clinic, our nurse practitioner Shariffa Gunawardene provides comprehensive, evidence-based, and personalized care that you need to return your family to health and keep you well.
 Because of her comprehensive and compassionate care, you or your family members with acute or chronic illnesses can live healthier lives.
 To make an accurate diagnosis, we also offer on-site conveniences, including pulmonary function tests, EKG, echocardiography, and blood draw.

-Filed Under: Family Doctor, Family Medicine Tagged With: Advanced Medical Clinic, Family Doctor for Arthritis in Wellington FL, Family Doctor for Arthritis near me, Family Doctor in Wellington, family doctor near me, family medicine, FL, primary care near me, primary care physician near me, primary care Wellington FL, walk-in clinic near me
+Filed Under: Family Medicine Tagged With: Advanced Medical Clinic, family care provider for Arthritis near me, Family Care Provider in Wellington, family medicine, FL, primary care near me, primary care provider Near Me, primary care Wellington FL, walk-in clinic near me

 Can Exercising Help with Arthritis Pain Relief?